• Skip to primary navigation

 Just look at all that bark and the pink smoke ring.
 It’s pellet grill brisket perfection!

-Bonus: If you’d like more recipes for your smoker, you should also try my smoked tri tip, smoked burgers and smoked whole chicken.
+Bonus: If you’d like more recipes for your smoker, you should try my smoked tri tip, smoked burgers and smoked whole chicken.
+And don't miss my round-up of best pellet grill recipes.

 How to Serve